moretrim/shatter/README.markdown

 The mod does not do anything beyond freeing vassals and releasing countries.
 In particular, freshly released countries will only control cores of their former master.
-(This is the same as hitting 'Release' in the diplomatic interface while playing as the latter.)
+(This is the same as hitting *Release* in the diplomatic interface while playing as the latter.)
 As a result the final borders may not quite be what you expect.

 Since shattering is always performed in the same order behind the scenes, the process always